agilepro/epiconsciousness/docs/Consciousness/free-will.md

 If you go back to the Stanford page, you will see that they cover all possible meanings of free will, including the position take here, but also including all the competing positions.

+>  I would agree that 'you' made the choice, because it was made by your brain.
+But isn't the point that 'you' didn't consciously make the choice?

+You have a mind which is both conscious and subconscious.
+The subconscious acts in ways that are for the most part trained by the conscious.
+I don't know which muscles I activate in order to walk, but it is clear that walking is something that I learn consciously and is now run by the subconscious.

+Just because your reflective consciousness doesn't know it until a fraction of a second later, does not mean that YOU didn't make the choice.
+That would be like saying "you don't sweat" because you didn't know you were sweating.
+You do many things that you are not aware of, but that doesn't mean that something else is doing those things.

 ## References

 See more on Free Will: